octo-webf/Micro-frontends/README.md

 This will launch 3 micro-frontends at http://localhost:5001/, http://localhost:5002/ & http://localhost:5003/

-2. In the root folder, launch the express server with `node server.js``
+2. In the root folder, launch the express server with `node server.js`
 3. View the result at http://localhost:5000/

 ---

 ## Micro-frontends using JavaScript

+Still in development

 ---